 Best Homestay on Ly Tu Trong Street

 Lela Homestay Saigon is a serene hidden gem in a famous old apartment in District 1, the 26 Ly Tu Trong Apartment.
 The excellent location makes Lela Homestay a popular loft just a few steps away from Saigon Notre Dame Cathedral.
 Set within the room is a minibar, a safe, a pantry, a writing table, and ironing facilities.
 The homestay is designed with dorm rooms.
 The shared bathrooms are appointed with a bathtub, a shower, and essential amenities.
-Lela Homestay is well surrounded by various services such as restaurants, beauty salons, shopping outlets and many more.
-The famous Vincom Shopping Center is right across the street and opposite to Lela Homestay.
+Lela Homestay is well surrounded by various services such as restaurants, beauty salons, shopping outlets, and many more.
+The famous Vincom Shopping Center is right across the street and opposite Lela Homestay.
 Staying at this favorable homestay means guests are free to access all the main attractions in the city just by walking.

 Ton Duc Thang Street

-The beautiful Ton Duc Thang street romantically skirts along the peaceful Saigon River.
+The beautiful Ton Duc Thang street romantically skirts the peaceful Saigon River.
 A small section at the beginning of the street has plenty of 4-star and 5-star riverside hotels facing the historical and lively Bach Dang Park.
-The area is a famous spot in town where the high-end dining cruises gather and move along the calm river at night.
+The area is a famous spot in town where high-end dining cruises gather and move along the calm river at night.
 The newly-launched river bus ferry becomes an interesting thing to do in Ho Chi Minh City, where passengers experience a new sightseeing way off the street.
 Ton Duc Thang is the liveliest by nightfall when the street is nicely lit up.
 The charming sunset makes it an impressive scene with the sun reflecting on the river.

 A drawback of Ton Duc Thang street is the heavy traffic jam caused by the constructed metro line nearby.
-Despite this disadvantage, this area is still a worthy spot if you want to spend a little extra cash in return for the excellent services around and a stunning river view.
+Despite this disadvantage, this area is still a worthy spot if you want to spend a little extra cash in return for the excellent services around and the stunning river view.

 Type of Hotels in Ton Duc Thang Street Area